It’s common to get distortion when taking photos of buildings. Luckily, this is easy to fix in Photoshop. It only takes 4 simple steps.

 Once your images are in Lightroom, simply right click on the thumbnail image at the bottom of the screen and select “Edit in > Open in Adobe Photoshop 2020”.

-To open directly in Photoshop, select “File > Open” and navigate to your image.
+To open directly in Photoshop, select “File > Scripts > Load file into stack”.

 This method of fixing distortion involves freely distorting the image.
 To do this successfully, it’s necessary to add guide lines.
 To add guide lines simply click and drag on the horizontal ruler for horizontal lines and the vertical ruler for vertical lines.
 Drag these lines so they touch the corner of one of the lines in your photo that you intend to make vertical.